mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 thought must be brought back into accord with orthodoxy.
-The cultural conclave offered numerous concessions to the progressive elements in Aslan society – enshrining clan heroes from the age of exploration in new epic poems, loosening the strictures on lower- class males who performed traditionally peaceful, female tasks and
+The cultural conclave offered numerous concessions to the progressive elements in Aslan society – enshrining clan heroes from the age of exploration in new epic poems, loosening the strictures on lower-class males who performed traditionally peaceful, female tasks and

 honoring off-world territories of particular size and worth.
 The conclave also tried to improve the standard of living across Aslan